Mar 31, 2014

 10. Sweet Potato and Turkey Hash

-alternative lean protein.
+When you're bored with chicken, turkey cutlets are a wonderful alternative lean protein.
 Add sautéed bell pepper, onion and sweet potato for a complete anytime meal.
 After a long hike or run, this healthy protein/carbohydrate combo is the perfect choice.

 Micronutrients